Montana Lodge & Spa

 Excellent snow record with east facing slopes

 Best time to Visit

 Average time to visit

-Call us on 858 523 9000 to start planning your vacation to Montana Lodge & Spa or take a look at our itineraries to La Thuile
+Call us on to start planning your holiday to Montana Lodge & Spa or take a look at our itineraries to Italy

-The Montana Lodg is a luxury boutique hotel in La Thuile, bordering the Alps between Italy and France, with Mont Blanc as a backdrop.
+Montana Lodge is a luxury boutique hotel in La Thuile, bordering the Alps between Italy and France, with Mont Blanc as a backdrop.
 Mixing traditional alpine and contemporary design, and oozing Italian charm, it's perfect for families and long weekends.